epiecs/mikodo/README.md

 To ease your life Mikodo includes several inventory providers.

 Inventories allow you to easily select specific hosts and/or groups from your inventory.
-Inventories also allow you to set default values on a global level and/or group level.
+Inventories also allow you to set default values on a global and/or group level.

-So basically you prep one or more inventories and then select some hosts/groups from that inventory that you feed to the inventory function of mikodo.

-However in order to keep everything working the same way no matter the order of setting hosts/groups/defaults some rules have been set.
+You can even mix and match different inventories.
+One example can be that you load all hosts from PhpIpam and supply a default username/password via a simpleinventory.

+One caveat that you have to take into account is the order in which the settings are applied.

-Basically hosts > groups > defaults.
-This means that if you set a default setting for a password but set that value in the host itself the host will not take over the default value.
-Same goes for groups.
-Group vars are worth less that host vars but more than default vars.
+The order of preference is hosts > groups > defaults.
+Imagine a situation where you have an inventory and have set a default username and password in the default settings.
+Within your inventory you also have one host where there is a password set within the host config.

+That host will take the password defined within the host while other hosts that do not have a password set at host (or group level) will fall back to the password set in the default settings.

 ### Writing your own inventory providers

 All inventory providers can extend the base inventory class and should implement the DeviceInterface interface.

-It is reccomended to extend the baseInventory class and use the sethosts/setgroups/setdefaults commands.
+It is recommended to extend the baseInventory class and use the sethosts/setgroups/setdefaults commands.
 These commands will make sure that the config is merged correctly as expected.

-The InventoryInterface provides you with a nice structure as how a array containing hosts, groups and defaults should look.
+The InventoryInterface provides you with a nice structure as how a array containing hosts, groups and defaults should function.

 ### Base inventory